Motorcycle Accident Lawyer

 - In 2017, only 65.2% of cycling enthusiasts wore helmets.
 In states where universal helmet laws existed, compliance was generally much higher.
 Non-compliant helmet use in 2017 was 8.6 %.

-As a motorcycle accident lawyer Indianapolis, IN trusts, it has been my experience litigating the wrongful deaths of cyclists, that most fatalities occur when the driver is unaware of the cyclist’s presence.
+As one of the Auto Accident Lawyers Indianapolis, IN residents trust, it has been my experience litigating the wrongful deaths of cyclists, that most fatalities occur when the driver is unaware of the cyclist’s presence.
 This also applies to bicycles and scooters driving in the same lanes as vehicle traffic.
 Cyclers can improve their visibility by wearing brighter helmets and night-visible reflective gear.
 The thrill of sailing down a country lane on a motorcycle, unencumbered by headgear sounds appealing but it just is not practical.
 Live to ride another day!

 Thank you to our friends and contributors at Ward & Ward Law Firm for their insight into personal injury claims and motorcycle accidents.